Belbroughton: Education

-Belbroughton is in the constituency of Bromsgrove a traditionally Conservative area with the current MP being Sajid Javid, a member of the Conservative Party (UK).

 Local events

+Belbroughton Scarecrow Festival

-Since 1996 Belbroughton has hosted Scarecrow Weekend the last weekend of each September.
-Founded by Steve Haywood (The Crowman) Children's Author and Artist.
+Since 1996, Belbroughton has hosted Scarecrow Weekend in the last weekend of each September.
+The festival was founded by Steve Haywood (The Crowman) - a children's author and artist.
 Villagers create scarecrows and display them outside their homes.
 It has proved very popular over recent years with thousands of visitors, raising tens of thousands of pounds for local organisations and amenities.